MINI FONDO ARGENTINA 2025 RULES

 4. Categories

-(*) In the Pedalococos category, parents may enter the track, always behind the peloton, without overtaking them.
+(*) In the first two categories, parents may enter the track, always behind the group, without overtaking the children.

-→ Categories are defined according to the children’s age on the day of the race.
+→ Categories are defined according to the child’s age on the day of the race.

 → Cyclists must be able to complete the course without external assistance.

-→ The organization reserves the right to combine categories if there are few registrants.
+→ The organization reserves the right to merge categories if there are few participants.

 5. Participation Requirements, Accreditation, and Race Kit Pick-up

-To participate in the event, it is mandatory that the father, mother, or legal guardian (responsible adult) of each participant under their care presents the following documentation, in original:
+To participate, it is mandatory that the parent or legal guardian (responsible adult) of each participant presents the following original documents:

-4. The organization reserves the right to limit spots or reject registrations.
+The organization reserves the right to limit entries or reject registrations.

 6. Participation Kit